telerik/ajax-docs/controls/editor/design-time/smart-tag.md

 # Smart Tag

 The Smart Tag of **RadEditor** lets you configure your control or quickly get help.
-You can display	the Smart Tag by right clicking on a **RadEditor** control and choosing "Show Smart Tag",or clicking the small rightward-pointing arrow located in the upper right corner of the control.
+You can display	the Smart Tag by right clicking on a **RadEditor** control and choosing "Show Smart Tag", or clicking the small rightward-pointing arrow located in the upper right corner of the control.
 You can see how the Smart Tag opened in **Figure 1**.

 >caption Figure 1: Shows the opened Smart Tag

 ![editor-design-time-smart-tag](images/editor-design-time-smart-tag/editor-design-time-smart-tag.png)